 The specific construction types upon which the standoff distances are based are indicated in Table B-2 and detailed descriptions of their design parameters are tabulated in Table 2-3.
 The separate conventional construction standoff distances columns in Table B-1 for load bearing and non-load bearing wall construction reflect the fact that the damage allowed to load bearing construction is less than that allowed to non-load bearing construction for the same level of protection as explained in PDC Technical Report 06-08.
-The standoff distances are tabulated for different construction types.
+The standoff distances in those columns lead to entries in Table B-2 where specific standoff distances are tabulated for different construction types.
 Note that the conventional construction standoff distance columns in Table B-2 are limited to walls because the walls in that table always controlled the conventional construction standoff distance over any of the roofs indicated in Table 2-3.
 Walls and roofs of construction other than those included in Table 2-3 must be designed to provide the applicable response described in Table 2-1 and detailed in PDC Technical Report 06-08.

 Conventional construction standoff distances do not apply to windows and doors.
-Windows and doors must be designed in accordance with Standards 10 and 12 to provide the applicable levels of protection.
-For some wall types the conventional construction standoff distances will require window and door construction that is heavier and more expensive than common conventional windows and doors.
-Planners and designers will have to investigate tradeoffs between wall standoff and window and door construction.
+Windows and doors must be designed in accordance with Standards 10 and 12 to provide the applicable levels of protection. \1\ For some wall types the conventional construction standoff distances will require window and door construction that is significantly heavier and more expensive than windows and doors designed at the conventional construction standoff distances in previous versions of these standards /1/.
+Planners and designers will have to analyze tradeoffs between wall standoff and window and door construction. \1\ Those tradeoffs will generally need to be analyzed when standoff distances are less than 82 feet (25 meters) for Explosive Weight I and 33 feet (10 meters) for Explosive Weight II /1/.
 There are tools in UFC 4-020-01 that can assist in evaluating those tradeoffs.